Kazuha787/DeSpeed-Bot/README.md

 # DeSpeed Auto Bot

-An automated bot for managing multiple 3DOS accounts with proxy support.
+An automated bot for managing multiple DeSpeed accounts with proxy support.

 ## 📢 Join Our Community